kentcdodds/node-manage-path/README.md

 // want to restore the path to what it was before you mucked with it?
 // just call the function you get back: restorePath();

+// wanna add several paths at once?
+Done! addToPath(['/foo/bar/.bin', '/bar/foo/.bin']);
 ```

+## options

+### platform

+Allows you to specify your own platform.
+Defaults to `process.platform`.
+Currently the only meaningful value is
+`'win32'`.
+This option is mainly available for testing purposes.

+### append

+Defaults to `undefined`, but when set to `true` will add the directory you pass to the end (rather than the beginning).

 # Other info